 Today, the setting of the Turks and Caicos Islands provides an exceptional environment for scuba diving and other water sports.
 The islands are surrounded by spectacular coral reefs and sea walls.
 Underwater visibility in the northeastern Caribbean exceeds 100 feet during most of the year.
 The warm, pristine waters serve as home to an extraordinary underwater ecosystem, featuring giant sea turtles, eagle rays, sharks, barracuda, African pompano, dolphins, and even migrating Humpback whales.

-The Turks and Caicos Islands are a group of 42 islands and cays just off the southeastern tip of the Bahamian Archipelago.
-Geographically, we are a part of the Bahamas, but politically the Turks and Caicos Islands are a British Protectorate, although we get no support from Britain other than a promise of military protection in the event of an invasion or war.
+The Turks and Caicos Islands are a group of 42 islands and cays just off the southeastern tip of the Bahamian Archipelago and are a British Overseas Territory.

 Separating the Turks Islands in the east from the Caicos Islands is an undersea trench known as the Columbus passage that extends down 7000 feet.
 The seat of government is on Grand Turk, the largest of the Turks Islands.
 Most of the development, however, can be found on Providenciales, in the Caicos Islands.